cujomalainey/ant-arduino/README.md

 ## Installation
 Arduino 1.5 and later

 Arduino now includes a library manager for easier library installation.
-From the Sketch menu select include library->Manage Libraries, then type "ant" in the filter and install.
+From the Sketch menu select include library->Manage Libraries, then type "ant-arduino" in the filter and install.

 Prior to Arduino 1.5 installation is a manual